Should democratic societies be concerned about wealth concentration?

 Hence, the entrepreneurial argument does not justify all inequalities of wealth.
 Fortunes can grow far beyond any rational justification in terms of social utility.
 This is Piketty’s justification for a progressive annual tax on capital-wealth.

 Every fortune is partially justified yet potential excessive.
 Outright theft is rare, as is absolute merit.
 The advantage of a progressive tax on capital is that it exposes large fortunes to democratic control.

-The average real rate of return was 8.2%.
-The higher rate of return is the outcome of sophisticated investment strategies.
+The average real rate of return for Ivy League US Universities was 8.2%.
+The higher rate of return is an outcome of very sophisticated investment strategies.

 These large returns on capital endowments largely account for the prosperity of the most prestigious US universities.

 Should the US government tax these institutions higher and redistribute to poorer colleges?
-Or should the let billionaires build their own universities?
+Or should they let billionaires build their own universities?